swannodette/baduk/_posts/2016-07-30-us-go-congress-day2.markdown

 really enjoyed Stephanie's review style and was hoping to get a review but unfortunately I joined too late and she ran out of time and needed to deliver another lecture at 3pm.
-I was a little disappointed but the following reviewer for the same player levels was Feng Yun 9P and she gave me an unforgettable commentary.
+I was a little disappointed but the following reviewer for the same player levels was [Feng Yun](http://www.fengyungoschool.com) 9P and she gave me an unforgettable commentary.
 There were sequences I struggled over for many minutes that she saw literally in the blink of an eye.
-As I predicted there were many, many mistakes - in many cases she pointed out moves I had considered but had discarded for all of the wrong reasons.
+As I predicted there were many, many mistakes and quite a few times she pointed out moves I had considered but had discarded for all of the wrong reasons.
 The experience was both incredibly humbling and thrilling and I was extremely grateful for her time.
 The following GoKibitz embed is my game along with her commentary as I remembered it.
 I stayed on for several more commentaries as there was just tons to learn from her reviews.
 After this experience, I fully plan on getting my games reviewed each day.

 After the review session I took a break from the conference to wrap up my blog entry on the first day of the congress.
 By the time I returned